 It means that Tyrosine helps your brain use stored information to find new ways to solve problems or tasks.
 Helping you to adapt to novel stimuli and situations.

 High levels of cognitive flexibility are directly linked to increased comprehension, superior fluid intelligence, and a sharper brain.

 A case in point: Researchers recruited 22 adults for a double-blind placebo-controlled trial.
-They split these adults into two grups; one took L-Tyrosine while the other got a placebo.
+They split these adults into two groups; one took L-Tyrosine while the other got a placebo.

 The researchers then measured these people’s cognitive flexibility by putting them through task-switching tests.
 The result?
 People in the L-Tyrosine group showed better cognitive flexibility than the placebo group.
 (16)

-Now, here’s the most interesting bit… The researchers suggested that improved cognitive flexibility was the result of a boost in dopamine levels in these people.
-Which makes sense, when you think about it.
+Now, here’s the most interesting bite from the information pool… The researchers suggested that improved cognitive flexibility was the result of a boost in dopamine levels in these people.
+Makes sense, right.